intel/ai-reference-models/benchmarks/content_creation/tensorflow/draw/README.md

             --batch-size 100 \
             --socket-id 0
       ```
-      Note that the `--verbose` flag can be added to any of the above
+      Note that the `--verbose` or `--output-dir` flag can be added to any of the above
-      commands to get additional debug output.
+      commands to get additional debug output or change the default output location.

-4. The log files for each benchmarking run are saved at:
+4. The log files for each benchmarking run are saved at the value of `--output-dir`.
-   `intelai/models/benchmarks/common/tensorflow/logs`.

    * Below is a sample log file tail when benchmarking latency:
      ```